jdmcd/vaporize/README.md

         return ""
     }
 }

+//MARK: - EmptyInitializable
+extension NewController: EmptyInitializable { }
 ```

+**Note:** This command will also register the controller in the appropriate file so that it is accesible

 ## view
 The view function will generate a new view filled in with a HTML title for the page.